SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectorHelp/Connector_help_pages.md

 **OBSOLETE**

-Older connector documentation will contain an *About* section with tables with version info, product info, and system info, but this is no longer required.
+Older connector documentation will contain an *About* section with tables with version info, product info, and system info, but this is no longer required as this information is now included directly within the protocol.xml via the various [VersionHistory](xref:Protocol.VersionHistory) tags.

 ### 'Configuration' section